How to Automate Invoices in Airtable (with Typeflow)

 You can create a view in your Projects table that filters for "Completed" projects that haven't been invoiced yet.
 This makes it easy to see what needs to be billed.

-Typeflow uses Google Docs as a template engine, making it incredibly easy to design professional invoices without learning a new system.
+TypeFlow uses Google Docs as its template engine.
+This makes it easy to design professional invoices without learning a new system.

 Google Docs invoice template with company branding placeholders for client information invoice details and loop_0 variable for dynamic line items table